day8/lein-git-inject/README.md

   :middleware   [leiningen.git-inject/middleware]  ;; <-- you must include this middleware

-  ;; Assuming you are using the shadow-clj compiler and lein-shadow so that the ;; shadow-cljs configuration is in project.clj, below is an example of how to ;; combine this middleware with a `:clojure-define` in order to ;; inject an ambient build value into a def within your application.
+  ;; If you are using the shadow-clj compiler and lein-shadow the ;; shadow-cljs configuration is in project.clj.
+Below is an example of how to ;; combine this middleware with a `:clojure-define` in order to ;; inject values into your application.
   ;;
   ;; You'll notice the use of the substitution key "lein-git-inject/version".
   ;; At build time, this middleware will replace that keyword with a git-derived